potaty/citizen-science-app/README.md

 add any other sub-folders you might want under the `static` folder and it will be served by the application.

-I have provided a few Javascript files in the project:
 * `main.js` is the main entry point and is referenced from the `index.html` file
 * `model.js` contains the outline of the Model object and the required methods that you must implement
 * `util.js` provides a utility function